Sidify Apple Music Converter

 Some people quite like iTunes.
 As iTunes store provided an easy way of finding and buying music, and iTunes provided an elegant way of managing media library.
 More importantly, iTunes has been the main official tool to sync local music, purchased music, video, ebooks and other content to their iPhone, iPod and iPad device.

-Note: When putting music on iPhone with iTunes, all existing media files (like Music, iBooks, TV Shows, etc.) synced from iTunes library will be erased.
+Note: When putting music on iPhone with iTunes, all existing media files (like Music, iBooks, TV Shows, etc.) synced from the iTunes library will be erased.
 If you don’t want to lose any existing data on your iDevice, you can refer to the guide about how to import iTunes music and Apple Music to iPhone X/8 without iTunes.

 Perfect for: Transferring your own local media, micromanaging your mobile collection, and audiobooks.

 VLC should be your number one choice if you’re planning to go it alone and ditch iTunes on your iPhone.
 Not only does it play most music and video files (including unsupported formats like FLAC), it has support for multiple audio tracks and subtitle files too.
-You can transfer your own music to your iPhone via WiFi, iTunes or cloud service.
+You can transfer your own music to your iPhone via WiFi, iTunes, or cloud service.

 Note: It's always a pain to make sure you have enough storage on your iPhone.
 Pictures and videos occupy a lot of space, so your music library has to take a back seat—otherwise, you might see that pesky "Storage Full" notification at any time.

-Perfect for: Those with a healthy collection who want to access it on-the-go, users with plenty of spare cloud storage.
+Perfect for: Those with a healthy collection who want to access it on the go, users with plenty of spare cloud storage.

-If you have stored many music collection in the cloud for accessing on virtually any device, you might want to look into a cloud solution.
+If you have stored many music collections in the cloud for accessing on virtually any device, you might want to look into a cloud solution.
 The drawback here is that you’ll need a decent amount of cloud storage space, otherwise you'll need to subscription service once you reach or exceed the free storage limit.
 It's the best choice if you're willing to purchase plans with a higher storage limit.

 Choosing which service to use will depend on several factors - the variety of devices you use, the amount of space you need, and the level of security your data requires.
-Among various services, the Dropbox, Google Drive, and OneDrive get their popularity across the world.
+Among various services, Dropbox, Google Drive, and OneDrive get their popularity across the world.